Tips

 Measure Tire Tread Depth

 Grab a penny or a tire tread gauge and measure the tread in several places on each tire.
 You must have 2/32-of-an-inch of tread on your back tires and 4/32-of-an-inch of tread on your front tires in Kentucky.
 If the depth is below that per the gauge or you can see all of Lincoln’s head, you need new tires.
+When checking your tires, it’s also helpful for understanding tire number codes, as these codes can guide you in choosing the right tire size, load capacity, and speed rating for your vehicle.

 Look for Uneven Tire Tread Wear

 Inspect the tread wear all around each tire.
 Look for uneven wear such as patches or scallops.
 The tread should not be worn down obviously along the inside or outside edges of each tire, either, nor should you see bubbles or cracks on the sides of the tires.
 If a tire looks odd, there is likely some type of damage.
+These are tire wear issues that signal car problems, often indicating misalignment, suspension troubles, or even improper tire inflation.
+Catching these early can save you from costlier repairs down the road.

 Get the Tires Rotated